JabRef/jabref/docs/adr/0014-separate-URL-creation-to-enable-proper-logging.md

     }
 ```

-* Good, because exceptions thrown at method are directly catched
+* Good, because exceptions thrown at method are directly caught
 * Good, because exceptions in different statements belong to different catch blocks
 * Good, because code to determine URL is written once
 * OK, because "Java by Comparison" does not state anything about it